yoctoproject/poky/documentation/toaster-manual/toaster-manual-setup-and-use.rst

 Setting Up Toaster Without a Build Server
 =========================================

-You can start a Toaster environment with the “New Projects” feature disabled.
+You can start a Toaster environment with the "New Projects" feature disabled.
 Doing so is useful for the following:

 -  Sharing your build results over the web server while blocking others